strawberry-tools/www.strawberryssg.com/src/content/features.md

 ### Digital Asset Links

-A Gotham site can generate an Asset Links file (`assetlinks.json`) by providing two key bits of information in your Gotham config.
+A Strawberry site can generate an Asset Links file (`assetlinks.json`) by providing two key bits of information in your Strawberry config.

 ```yaml
 #... gotham config